oroinc/documentation/user/back-office/system/integrations/payment-integration/stripe/index.rst

 ================================================

-.. hint:: The Stripe payment service is available starting from Orocommerce v5.0.8.
+.. hint:: The Stripe payment service is available starting from OroСommerce v5.0.9.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 .. hint:: This section is part of the :ref:`Payment Configuration <user-guide--payment>` topic that provides a general understanding of the payment concept in OroCommerce.